 - where applicable, arrangements for payment, delivery or performance and the time that you will take to deliver the goods, perform the services or supply the digital content (see 'Time for delivery of goods' below)

-- if you have one, your complaint-handling policy.
+- your complaint-handling policy, if you have one.
 Providers of services should have a complaint-handling policy in place as required by the Provision of Services Regulations 2009.
 In addition CTSI approved codes of practice and some trade associations and professional bodies will also require a policy to be in place, which must be made available to consumers

 - if you are selling goods you should remind consumers that the goods you sell must be in conformity with the contract - for example, you might say: 'It is our responsibility to supply you with goods that meet your consumer rights.
 If you have any concerns that we have not met our legal obligations please contact us'